-2.1 Overview of the Router
+1.1 Overview of the Router

-The TL-WR641G 108Mbps Wireless Router integrates 4-port Switch, firewall, NAT-router and Wireless AP.
+The TL-WR542G 54Mbps Wireless Router integrates 4-port Switch, Firewall, NAT-router and Wireless AP.
 Its design is dedicated to Small Office/Home Office (SOHO) wireless network solutions.
-The TL-WR641G 108Mbps Wireless Router will allow you to connect your network wirelessly better than ever, sharing Internet Access, files and fun, easily and securely.
+The TL-WR542G 54Mbps Wireless Router will allow you to connect your network wirelessly better than ever, sharing Internet Access, files and fun, easily and securely.

-In the most attentive wireless security, the TL-WR641G 108Mbps Wireless Router provides multiple protection measures.
-It can be set to turn off the wireless network name (SSID) broadcast so that only stations that have the SSID can be connected.
+In the most attentive wireless security, the TL-WR542G 54Mbps Wireless Router provides multiple protection measures.
+It can be set to turn off wireless network name (SSID) broadcast so that only stations that have the SSID can be connected.
 The router provides wireless LAN 64/128/152-bit WEP encryption security, and WPA/WPA2 and WPA-PSK/WPA2-PSK authentication, as well as TKIP/AES encryption security.
 It also supports VPN pass-through for sensitive data secure transmission.

-The TL-WR641G 108Mbps Wireless Router complies with the IEEE 802.11g/b standards and adopts 108M Super G[TM] WLAN transmission technology so that the data transmission rate is up to 108Mbps.
-It adopts 2x to 3x eXtended Range[TM] WLAN transmission technology so that transmission distance is 2-3 times that of traditional IEEE 802.11g/b solutions, up to a distance of 855.36m tested in China.
-Transmission range is extended to 4-9 times.
+The TL-WR542G 54Mbps Wireless Router complies with the IEEE 802.11g and IEEE 802.11b standards so that the data transmission rate is up to 54Mbps.
+It adopts 2x to 3x eXtended RangeTM WLAN transmission technology so that the transmission distance is 2-3 times of traditional IEEE 802.11g and IEEE 802.11b solutions, up to a distance of 855.36m tested in China.
+The transmission range is extended to 4-9 times.
 It is compatible with all IEEE 802.11g and IEEE 802.11b products.

-The TL-WR641G 108Mbps Wireless Router provides flexible access control so that parents or network administrators can establish restricted access policies for children or staff.
+The TL-WR542G 54Mbps Wireless Router provides flexible access control so that parents or network administrators can establish restricted access policies for children or staff.
 It has built-in NAT and DHCP server supporting static IP address distributing.
 It also supports Virtual Server and DMZ host for Port Triggering needs, and remote management and log so that network administrators can manage and monitor the network in real time.
+This device supports Bridge mode which can make two APs communicate with each other wirelessly.

-The TL-WR641G 108Mbps Wireless Router is easy-to-manage.
+The TL-WR542G 54Mbps Wireless Router is easy-to-manage.
 Quick Setup is supported and friendly help messages are provided for every step.
 So you can configure it quickly and share Internet access, files and fun.

-2.2 Features
+1.2 Features

-- Complies with IEEE 802.11g, IEEE 802.11b, IEEE 802.3, IEEE 802.3u standards. - ➤ 1 10/100M Auto-Negotiation RJ45 WAN port, 4 10/100M Auto-Negotiation RJ45 LAN ports, - supporting Auto MDI/MDIX. - ➤ Adopts 2x to 3x eXtended Range[TM] and 108M Super G[TM] wireless LAN transmission technology. - > Supports 108/54/48/36/24/18/12/9/6Mbps or 11/5.5/3/2/1Mbps data transfer rates. - Provides WPA/WPA2, WPA-PSK/WPA2-PSK authentication, TKIP/AES encryption security. - Shares data and Internet access for users, supporting PPPoE, Dynamic IP, Static IP,
+- Complies with IEEE 802.11q, IEEE 802.11b, IEEE 802.3, IEEE 802.3u standards. - 1 10/100M Auto-Negotiation RJ45 WAN port, 4 10/100M Auto-Negotiation RJ45 LAN ports, supporting Auto MDI/MDIX.

-L2TP, PPTP, BigPond Cable Internet access.

-- Supports Virtual Server, Special Application and DMZ host. - > Supports UPnP, Dynamic DNS, Static Routing, VPN Pass-through. - > Connecting Internet on demand and disconnecting from the Internet when idle for PPPoE. - > Built-in NAT and DHCP server supporting static IP address distributing. - Built-in firewall supporting IP address filtering, Domain Name filtering, and MAC address filtering. - > Supports connecting/disconnecting from the Internet on a specified time of day. - > Supports access control, parents and network administrators can establish restricted access policies based on time of day for children or staff. - Provides 64/128/152-bit WEP encryption security and wireless LAN ACL (Access Control List). - Supports Flow Statistics. - Supports ICMP-FLOOD, UDP-FLOOD, TCP-SYN-FLOOD filter. - Ignores Ping packets from WAN or LAN ports. - Supports firmware upgrade. - Supports Web management.
+- ➤ Adopts 2x to 3x eXtended Range[TM] wireless LAN transmission technology. - Supports 54/48/36/24/18/12/9/6Mbps or 11/5.5/3/2/1Mbps data transfer rates. - ➤ Provides WPA/WPA2, WPA-PSK/WPA2-PSK authentication, TKIP/AES encryption security. - > Shares data and Internet access for users, supporting PPPoE, Dynamic IP, Static IP, L2TP, PPTP, Big Pond Cable Internet access. - Supports Virtual Server, Special Application and DMZ host. - Supports UPnP, Dynamic DNS, Static Routing, VPN Pass-through. - > Detachable reverse SMA connector Antenna. - Connecting Internet on demand and disconnecting from the Internet when idle for PPPoE. - > Built-in NAT and DHCP server supporting static IP address distributing. - > Built-in firewall supporting IP address filtering, Domain Name filtering, and MAC address filtering. - Supports connecting/disconnecting from the Internet on a specified time of day. - > Supports access control, parents and network administrators can establish restricted access policies based on time of day for children or staff. - Provides 64/128/152-bit WEP encryption security and wireless LAN ACL (Access Control List). - > Supports Flow Statistics. - Supports ICMP-FLOOD, UDP-FLOOD, and TCP-SYN-FLOOD filter. - Ignores Ping packets from WAN or LAN ports. - Supports firmware upgrade. - Supports Web management.

-2.3 Panel Layout
+1.3 Panel Layout

-2.3.1 The Front Panel
+1.3.1 The Front Panel